Recursively Conditional Gaussian for Ordinal Unsupervised Domain Adaptation: Experiments

 The KDR consists of 88,702 left or right fundus (i.e., interior surface at the back of the eye) images from 17,563 patients with the size varies from 433$\times$289 to 3888$\times$2592.
 Although its large scale, there is no standard field-of-view (FOV) and camera type.
 The images in IDRiD have the unified size (4288$\times$2848), FOV (50), and use the same Kowa VX-10$\alpha$ camera.
 More importantly, the IDRiD is the first dataset of Indians which has a significant shift between KDR w.r.t. population.

-In the standard setting of IDRiD\footnote{\url{https://ieee-dataport.org/open-access/indian-diabetic-retinopathy-image-dataset-idrid}}, there are 413 training images and 103 testing images.
-We set the 413 training images as our $unlabeled$ target domain, while the 103 testing images are only used for UDA testing.
+In the standard setting of IDRiD\footnote{\url{https://ieee-dataport.org/open-access/indian-diabetic-retinopathy-image-dataset-idrid}}, there are 413 images for training and 103 images for testing.
+We set its 413 training images as our $unlabeled$ target domain, while the 103 testing images are only used for UDA testing.
 We preprocess and resized the image to $896\times 896$ as \cite{porwal2020idrid}.
 The ResNet \cite{he2016deep} model in LzyUNCC \cite{porwal2020idrid} has been adopted as our backbone.
 Of note, LzyUNCC \cite{porwal2020idrid} uses both $labeled$ KDR and $labeled$ IDRiD for $supervised$ training, which can be regard as the ``upper bound".

 The results of the DR task are shown in Tab.~1.
 Other than the accuracy and Mean Absolute Error (MAE), we also report the quadratic weighted kappa (QWK)\footnote{\url{https://www.kaggle.com/c/diabetic-retinopathy-detection/overview/evaluation}}.
 QWK can reflect the misclassification proportional to the distance between the prediction and ground-truth \cite{liu2019unimodal,liu2020unimodal}.
 Several recent UDA methods are compared, e.g., self-training based CRST \cite{zou2019confidence}, Prototypical Network (TPN) \cite{pan2019transferrable}, disentangle-based adversarial and self-training method (DG-Net++) \cite{zou2020joint}, dual mixup regularized learning (DMRL) \cite{wu2020dual}.
 Although these methods have demonstrated their effectiveness in categorical classification based UDA, they do not take the inter-class correlation into account.
 A possible solution is applying \cite{zou2019confidence,zou2020joint} on top of the Wasserstein loss \cite{liu2019unimodal}.
 We note that \cite{pan2019transferrable} itself is the improvement of the loss function, which is not directly compatible with the Wasserstein loss \cite{liu2019unimodal}.